+The number of generators $k$ for a $n$-qubit stabilizer group $S$ can range from $1$ to $n$, and $S$ has $2^k$ elements.
+If $k=n$, then there is only a single quantum state $\ket\phi$ (a single vector up to complex scalar) which is stabilized by $S$; such a state is called a \concept{stabilizer state}.
+Equivalently, $\ket \phi = C\ket{0}^{\otimes n}$ where $C$ is a circuit composed of only Clifford unitaries, a group generated by the Clifford gates:

-where $i$ is the complex unit.
-An $n$-qubit stabilizer group $\subgroup$ contains $2^n$ elements, succinctly represented by $n$ independent generators, each of which requires $\mathcal O(n)$ bits, yielding $\mathcal O(n^2)$ bits in total.
+In the stabilizer formalism, an $n$-qubit stabilizer state is succinctly represented through $n$ independent generators of its stabilizer group, each of which is represented by $\mathcal O(n)$ bits to encode the Pauli string (plus factor), yielding $\mathcal O(n^2)$ bits in total.
+Examples of (generators of) stabilizer groups are $\gen Z$ for $\ket{0}$ and $\gen{X \otimes X, Z \otimes Z}$ for $\frac 1{\sqrt 2}(\ket{00} + \ket{11})$.
 Updating a stabilizer state's generators after application of a Clifford gate or a single-qubit computational-basis measurement can be done in polynomial time in $n$ \cite{gottesman1998heisenberg, aaronson2008improved}.
-Graph states on $n$ qubits are the output states of circuits with input state $(\ket{0} + \ket{1})^ {\otimes n}$ followed by only $\textnormal{CZ} \defn \dyad{00} + \dyad{01} + \dyad{10} - \dyad{11}$ gates, and form a strict subset of all stabilizer states~\cite{hein2006entanglement}.
+Various efficient algorithms exist for manipulating stabilizer (sub)groups $S$, including testing membership (is $A\in \Pauli_n$ a member of $S$?) and finding a generating set of the intersection of two stabilizer (sub)groups.
+These algorithms predominantly use standard linear algebra, e.g., Gauss-Jordan elimination, as described in \autoref{app:prelims-linear-algebra} in detail.